alex-miller-0/ethereum-march-madness/README.md

 64 college basketball teams from all across America go head-to-head in a single-elimination fight to the top.
 Well, technically there are 68 teams, but I'll get into that later.

 The week before the tournament starts, it is customary here in America to fill out brackets with your predictions of who will win each game.
-It's a lot of picks (59 games) and the probability of guessing every game correctly is almost zero (there are upsets every year).
+It's a lot of picks (59 games) and the probability of guessing every game correctly is [1 in 2.4 trillion](http://ftw.usatoday.com/2015/03/duke-math-professor-says-odds-of-a-perfect-bracket-are-one-in-2-4-trillion).
 Within a bracket pool (usually comprised of your friends and family), the person who picks the most winners is crowned the champion.
 There are many strategies ranging from picking your favorite teams to always picking the highest seed (usually a bad idea in big pools) to consulting a [probability distribution](http://bracketodds.cs.illinois.edu/2015%20Omega.pdf).
 Which is the best strategy?
 Who knows.

 As a huge [Arizona basketball](http://www.arizonawildcats.com/schedule.aspx?schedule=368) fan I thought it would be fun to put my Ethereum skills to the test and deploy a bracket pool to the Ethereum network.